The Evolution of Beliefs over Signed Social Networks: Belief Clustering and Structural Balance

 The distribution of the clustering limits established in Theorems \ref{strongbalance} and \ref{thmweakbalance} relies on the initial value.
 In this way, the initial beliefs make an impact on the final belief limit, which is either $A$ or $-A$.
 The boundary clustering is due to the hard boundaries of the beliefs as well as the negative updates (ironically the larger the better), whose mechanism is fundamentally different with the opinion clustering phenomena resulted from missing of connectivity in Krause types of models \cite{Krause,julien09,julien10,JSAC-Karuse}, or nonlinear bias in the opinion evolution \cite{PNAS-biased}.

-\begin{remark} Note that in the considered asymmetric and constrained belief evolution, we take symmetric belief boundaries $[-A,A]$ only for simplifying the discussion.
-Theorems \ref{strongbalance} and \ref{thmweakbalance} continue to hold if the belief boundaries are chosen to be $[A,B]$ for arbitrary $-\infty<A<B<\infty$.
+\begin{remark} Note that in the considered asymmetric and constrained belief evolution, we take symmetric belief boundaries $[-A,A]$ just for simplifying the discussion.
+Theorems \ref{strongbalance} and \ref{thmweakbalance} continue to hold if the belief boundaries are chosen to be $[A,B]$ for arbitrary $-\infty<A<B<\infty$ \footnote{This further confirms that, in our model, the origin of the belief space has no special meaning at all, in contrast to the model of \cite{altafini2}.}.
 Letting $A=0, B=1$, our boundary clustering results in Theorems \ref{strongbalance} and \ref{thmweakbalance} are then formally consistent with the belief polarization result, Theorem 3, in \cite{PNAS-biased}.
 It is worth mentioning that Theorem 3 in \cite{PNAS-biased} relies on a type of strong balance (the two-island assumption) and that the initial beliefs should be separated, while Theorems \ref{strongbalance} and \ref{thmweakbalance} hold for almost arbitrary initial values. \end{remark}

 The proof of Theorems \ref{strongbalance} and \ref{thmweakbalance} is obtained by establishing the almost sure happening of suitable {\it separation} events, i.e., the node beliefs for a subnetwork become group polarized (either larger or smaller than the remaining nodes' beliefs).
 From the analysis it is clear that such events tend to happen more easily for small subnetworks in the partition of (strongly or weakly) balanced social networks.
-On the other hand, boundary belief clustering follows quickly after the separation event, even in the presence of large subgroups.
-This means, relatively small subgroups contribute to faster occurrence of the clustering of the social network beliefs.
+On the other hand, boundary belief clustering follows quickly after the separation event, even in the presence of large subgroups. {For a large subgroup, the boundary clustering to a consensus for its members is more a consequence of the ``push" by the already separated small subgroups, rather than the trustful interactions therein}.
+This means, relatively small subgroups contribute to faster occurrence of the clustering of the entire social network beliefs.
 Therefore, these results are in strong consistency with the research of minority influence in social psychology \cite{Minority1,Minority2}, which suggests that consistent minorities can substantially modify people's private attitudes and opinions.